AIP contracted by Aurora for transit voyage and as EL for inaugural expeditions

 Ashley Perrin was onboard Aurora’s new polar explorer vessel the Sylvia Earle to help with the planning, preparation and logistics ahead of the vessel’s first expedition to Antarctica.
 This involved the transit across the Southern Ocean from New Zealand to Argentina, prior to its first commercial voyage.

-The Aurora polar explorer vessel Sylvia Earle being watched by penguins on the ice off Petermann Island in Antarctica on her inaugural commercial operation, which was guided by expedition leader Ashley Perrin
+Aurora polar explorer cruise vessel Sylvia Earle penguins ice Petermann Island Antarctica

 The Sylvia Earle at Petermann Is. on her first expedition to Antarctica.